- What you are looking for woodworking chisels?

 #1 Best wood carving set

-- Built-in metal striking caps so they can be bashed safely with steel hammers.
+- Protected with built-in metal striking caps to safely be used with steel hammers.

 - ProTouch handle reduces vibration and impact for comfortable use.